 Landing Page Trend #30: Free Tools

-Tapping into your visitor’s sense of reciprocity has proven to be beneficial, and you can see this as businesses are catching onto this trend of offering free tools.
-Free tools is a big one if you can afford the development cost.
+Tapping into your visitor’s sense of reciprocity has proven to be beneficial for conversions.
+You can see businesses catching onto this trend by offering free tools.
+Free tools are a great lead magnet if you can afford the development cost.

 Mayo Clinic offers a free BMI calculator on their site:

-What it does for our psyche – by offering something for free with no strings attached, we as users, feel the need to return that favor.
+By offering something for free with no strings attached, we, as users, feel the need to return that favor.
 We have a natural urge to reciprocate the kindness.
-In terms of offering free tools on landing pages, your visitors will naturally feel like they owe you the sign-up since they took advantage of your free tools.

 Landing Page Trend #31: Animated Storytelling